Description

 Drawbacks of lens adapters is the inconvenience, no electronic connection between the adapted lens and your camera body

-A couple of factors are necessary for a lens adapter to work properly.
-First, the camera body "lens registration" space or the expanse between the mount of the lens to the sensor or film surface.
-Two, the "throat size" of the mount or the mount diameter.
-An adapter flanked by the body of the camera and a lens from different brands, this registration distance of the adapted lens must be larger than the registration distance on the body; plus the lenses throat-size must be less than the throat size on the body mount.
+this registration distance of the adapted lens must be larger than the registration distance on the body; plus the lenses throat-size must be less than the throat size on the body mount.

 M lenses can be adapted to Canon EOS, Nikon, Micro Four